-God loves to give us what we ask when we ask for good things that are in line with His will.
-We know that marriage was created and endorsed by God (Gen. 2:20-25).
-When we ask for a spouse, we’re not asking for something immoral.
+God loves to give us what we ask when we ask for good things in line with His will.
+We know marriage was created and endorsed by God (Gen. 2:20-25).
+When we ask for a spouse, we’re asking for a good gift.

 At the same time, how we need God to search our hearts for sinful motivations such as selfishness and idolatry.
 If the Holy Spirit convicts us of this, it’s time–not necessarily to stop praying for a husband–but to confess and repent of our sin and to ask God to align our motivations with His.
 (You might want to go back and read this woman’s question at the beginning of the post; she has an incredible attitude, and it certainly seems her prayer is informed by Scripture and in line with God’s will.)

 2. Remember you won’t “earn” a husband through prayer.